Orlando Film and Video Schools

-Students at Orlando Tech have the option of pursuing over 30 different programs in the arts and technology, business, education, healthcare and consumer sciences.
+Students at Orange Tech have the option of pursuing more than 30 different programs in the arts and technology, business, education, healthcare and consumer sciences.
 The arts and technology department offers educational and training opportunities in game and animation programming, digital video production, digital audio production and 3-D animation.

-The digital video production certificate provides students with the training to potentially gain employment in the industry.
+The digital video technology certificate provides students with the training to potentially gain employment in the industry.
 Students have the opportunity to learn about scriptwriting, lighting, editing, audio production, video camera operation and digital video fundamentals.
-The program also is an Apple Authorized Training Center for Education (AATCE) and offers professional certifications in Final Cut Pro, DVD Studio Pro, Motion and Soundtrack Pro.
+The program also is an Apple Authorized Training Center for Education (AATCE) and offers professional certifications in Final Cut Pro, Photoshop and Premiere Pro.

 Valencia College offers more than 100 career-training programs, and students can earn an Associate in Science or certificates in areas such as business, computer technology, digital media, hospitality, allied health and graphic design.

-The digital media production certificate is 15 credits and provides students with the necessary training and skills to work in production.
+The digital video editing and post-production certificate is 24 credits and provides students with the necessary training and skills to work in production.
 Courses cover topics in digital video and sound, digital imaging and media technology sound.